hungertreats/hungertreats.github.io/_posts/tumblr/2017-07-25-eggless-swirled-marble-cake.md

     9. Add the remaining batter and over it add the cocoa paste.
 Make swirls again as per step 8 above.
     10. Bake the cake in a preheated oven at 180 degree Celsius for 20-25 min or till a toothpick comes clean.
     11. Unmould the cake and place it on a wire rack to cool completely.
     12. Cut cake into slices and serve!

-footer: If you try this recipe, do let me know how it went and snap your picture, post it on Instagram and tag me @deepika2808.
+footer: If you try this recipe, do let us know how it went and snap your picture, post it on Instagram and tag us @hungertreats.
 Happy Baking :)
 ---

 An easy & delicious cake that never goes out of fashion.
 Loved the swirls!🍰

 ![]({{site.url}}/images/tumblr_files/marblecake1.jpg)